bitovi/book/index.md

 # Welcome to the Book of Bitovi!

-Here you'll learn, or be pointed to, practically everything you need to know to build a JavaScript application.
-This is not intended to be an API reference as you can find those elsewhere.
+Here you'll learn, or be pointed to, practically everything you need to know to build a modern JavaScript application.
+This is not an API reference.
+You can find those elsewhere.
 Instead, this is designed to give you a general understanding so that any gaps can be immediately filled.

 By __JavaScript application__ we mean an app where JavaScript is building most of the